Become a Mersey Community Care Volunteer today and join a dynamic team of people dedicated to enhancing the lives of others in our community.

 Mersey Community Care is proactive in acknowledging and rewarding the hard work and dedication that our volunteers contribute to the community, on behalf of the organisation.

 Each year, during National Volunteer Week, the organisation hosts an annual event to thank the volunteers for their ongoing commitment.
 Volunteers are treated to a luncheon with Certificates of Recognition, provided by the Devonport City Council.
-Awards for 5, 10, 20 and 30 years of service to the organisation, lucky door prizes and entertainment or inspirational Guest Speakers.
+Awards for 5, 10 and 15 years of service to the organisation, lucky door prizes and entertainment or Guest Speakers.

 International Volunteer Day falls on the 5th of December each year and Mersey Community Care combines the celebration of this day with our end of year function.
-Volunteers are treated to a BBQ lunch at our premises which is catered for by the paid staff.
+Volunteers are treated to a BBQ lunch at our premises.
 Again, this is our way of thanking our Volunteers for their contribution throughout the year.

 Impromptu BBQ’s and morning teas are held throughout the year and are a wonderful opportunity for volunteers to socialise with others and enjoy a yummy lunch.